Do you want to change the language in WordPress but have no idea how? This guide demonstrates how to accomplish that.

 - Subsequently, every WordPress menu, inscription, setting, and notification on your site’s backend dashboard will be changed to the selected language.
 However, plugins, themes, and content written in the WordPress block editor won’t be affected.

-How to Change the Language in WordPress Frontend (Live Website)
+Option 2: Change the Language Through the WordPress Frontend (Live Website)

 WordPress doesn’t offer a built-in option to change the language on the front end of your website.
 However, there are several WordPress plugins that allow you to do that.